matthewcassi/openaq/README.md

 <br>
 pull_openaq_data.py - contains a function to pull data from the s3 site and create a pandas dataframe from all of the data
 <br>
-openaq_average_script.py - contains a function to calculate averages for any of the paramets (o2, no2, pm10, pm25, etc.)
+openaq_average_script.py - contains a function to calculate averages of data contained in an json array (o2, no2, pm10, pm25, etc.)